ameerah-2/voice-arduino/README.md

 # voice-arduino
-moving the robot arm with voice
+this time my task is moving the robot arm with voice